|

 Multimodal Imaging

-The Multimodal Imaging Pathway will provide learners a refined proficiency in the application, assessment, and integration of multimodality imaging techniques across various facets of cardiovascular care.
+The Multimodal Imaging Pathway will equip learners with proficiency in the application, assessment, and integration of multimodality imaging techniques across various facets of cardiovascular care.
+Through expert-led sessions and case-based discussions, participants will explore the evolving role of imaging in structural interventions, coronary artery disease, and special populations, with a focus on collaborative, team-based decision-making.

 As a result of participating in the Multimodal Imaging Pathway sessions, learners should be able to: